mpeeples2008/ArchNetSci/_book/index.md

 * Click on the link for the appropriate Linux distribution and then follow the detailed instructions provided.
 * The "R-core" or "R-base" builds are the ones you want to choose.
+* Follow the instructions for your build and install any recommended dependencies.

 ## Download and Install R-Studio{- #InstallRStudio}